kaushikkhambhadiya/HouseHunt/README.md

 ## About the Developer

-This project is maintained by [Your Name].
-Connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile/) for any inquiries or collaborations.
+This project is maintained by Kaushik Khambhadiya.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/kaushikkhambhadiya/) for any inquiries or collaborations.

----

-Feel free to customize this README to suit your project's specific needs and branding.
-Happy coding! 🏡✨